 Provide case management for children/families identified as having elevated blood lead levels

-Refer to the environmental health specialist (certified lead risk inspector) in the Public Health Services to conduct a lead risk assessment
+Refer to the Environmental Health Specialist (certified lead risk inspector) in the Environmental Health Unit to conduct a lead risk assessment